Senate Elections

 Yes, librarian staff are allowed to vote in the staff election.
 The University Librarian is the only person in the Library department who cannot vote.
 The same is true with the Registrar and Registrar’s Office staff.

-The campaigning period started on March 14 and ends on April 11.
+The campaigning period will start on September 10 and end on October 8.
 Candidates may release campaign messages during this time period.
 Voting will be online only.

 The University will not provide resources for campaigning, and all campaign materials (such as posters, signs, social media, websites, etc.) will be produced at the candidates’ expense.